z3tt/Rstudio_TableContest_2020/README.md

 # What do I binge next?
-An overview of the Top 250 IMDb TV shows
+An overview of the Best IMDb TV shows

 ![](./output/IMDb_Top100.png)